AnTr24/TheShadyBunch/2. Timeline/EventCards/The Path of Kings.md

 ```

 ## Before the Gate
 A trek up the mountains and going past the [[Isolated Imprisonment]], they spot a large stone structure above them.
 There is a statue of a dragon connected to the mountain wall.
-They spot an opening through the dragon's nose, and using various methods, ascended the statue to follow along until into the mountain proper.
-It becomes apparent that connected is a longer series of stairs and passageways that go up and around the mountain side.
+Spotting an opening through the dragon's nose and using various methods, they pathed into the mountain proper.
+It becomes apparent awaiting them is longer series of stairs and passageways that go up and around the mountain side.

+> [!kith|c-brown] **Signus/Taishi** _so a yellow slime went into the nose_

+> [!kith|c-brown] **Signus/Taishi** _he's a booger now_

 ## The First Trial: Not As It Seems.
 Find what to gleam
 ![[trialofkings1_tablet.jpg|hsmall]] ![[trialofkings_tablet2.jpg| hsmall]]